kenmcmil/dslabs/labs/lab1-sharedobject/README.md

 read-only query.
 You can tell if a command is read-only using the `readOnly()` property.

-The key/value store is implemented in a subclass of  `Application` called `KVStore`.
-You can get `KVStore` by downloading `kvstore.tgz` from the Files page on Canvas and running this command in the handout directory (`dslabs`):
+The key/value store is already implemented in a subclass of  `Application` called `KVStore`.

-    $ tar xzmf kvstore.tgz

-Notice the `m` option is needed to update the modification time so that `make` will recompile KVStore.java.
-The implementation of `KVStore` isn't on github because it is a solution to a lab assignment in the original version of DSLabs, but you're getting it for free!
+The implementation of `KVStore` isn't on the public github repository because it is a solution to a lab assignment in the original version of DSLabs, but you're getting it for free!
+Please do not post this file on the public Internet.

 The sytax of key/value store commands for the `--debug` visualization option is as follows: